About Invasive Plants and Insects

 Invasive & Significant Insects

 Insects listed here are categorized by their feeding strategy.
-Boring insects are the most lethal as they girdle trees internally, while defoliators deplete energy reserves over time.
+Boring insects are the most lethal, while defoliators deplete energy over time.

 Wood-Boring Insects (Highest Mortality Risk)

-Southern Pine Beetle (SPB): SPB attacks Pitch Pine and hard pines, causing small pitch tubes on bark.
-It can kill groups of trees rapidly through mass attacks.
+• Southern Pine Beetle (SPB): Attacks Pitch Pine and hard pines; can kill groups rapidly.

 Defoliators, Sucking Insects & Others